SoerenToennesen/logging/README.md

 A client (currently no restrictions with authorization/authentication) can access the REST endpoints, which, depending on the request, will create, forward or get logs.

+The data model for the logging is described by the JSON in the "How to run" or "Demo" section.
+It can concretely be found under the models folder of the code.
+The logs in the flat file are written so they are easy to parse, where each line corresponds to a log and the attributes of a log is split by a ",".

 *****

 <a name="futurework"></a>